 Did you know that Dresden hosts one of the oldest suspension railways on earth!
 It’s located in the outskirts of Dresden.
 It’s fun but probably not appropriate for claustrophobics!

-The railway (Schwebebahn in german) is 274 meters long.
+The railway (Schwebebahn in German) is 274 meters long.
 It takes only a few minutes to go up.
 If you wish, stop in the café atop the hill – it has a terrace with great views of the Elbe.
 Then you can take the train back down or take the tram.

 There are lots of hostels and hotels to fit nearly every budget.
-During my stay in Berlin I tried both options – the budget one a fancy one.
+During my stay in Berlin, I tried both options – the budget one a fancy one.
 Both experiences were great, so it depends on what fits your plan the best.

-Hotel Windsor – I only know it from reviews, but it looks like great place for the medium budget.
+Hotel Windsor – I only know it from reviews, but it looks like a great place for the medium budget.
 It is 3-star hotel with English design.
-Good if you want private room and good service.
+Good if you want a private room and good service.
 Check the latest prices here.

 Hyperion Hotel Dresden Am Schloss – this was the luxury option I mentioned before.
 The hotel has five starts and is located around the corner from Frauenkirche.
 The rooms are amazing, as well as the spa.
-Check latest prices here.
+Check the latest prices here.